Anthem Blue Cross and Blue Shield Medicare Plans Review

 A Special Needs Plan (SNP) is a type of Medicare Advantage plan that is specially designed for people with certain medical conditions (Chronic Condition SNPs) or for those who qualify for both Medicare and Medicaid (Dual Eligible SNP, or D-SNP).

 The availability and selection of Anthem’s Medicare Advantage plans will vary by county and state.
-You can use the Anthem Medicare plan finder tool to view the plans that may be available for purchase in your area.
+You can compare Anthem BCBS plans that may be available for purchase in your area.

-You may use Anthem’s online Medicare Part D plan search directory to see if and how a particular drug is covered by the company’s Part D plans.
+You may compare Anthem BCBS plans to see if and how a particular drug is covered by the company’s Part D plans in your area.

 Medicare Supplement Insurance (Medigap) helps pay for Original Medicare deductibles, coinsurance, copayments and other out-of-pocket expenses.
 Anthem’s Medigap plans are accepted by any health care provider who accepts Medicare Part A and Part B.